Cornell University to pay $30 million to federal government in deal with Trump administration to restore funding

 The University of Virginia also recently reached an agreement with the Trump administration that resulted in the administration dropping probes into the university.

-Cornell President Michael I. Kotlikoff shared news of the deal a letter addressed to the Cornell community.
-He said more than $250 million in federal funding interruptions since April "have disrupted the research of faculty and students across all campuses," but that research funding will now be immediately restored.
+Cornell President Michael I. Kotlikoff shared news of the deal Friday in a letter addressed to the Cornell community.
+He said research funding will be "immediately restored" after more than $250 million in federal funding interruptions since April, which he said "disrupted the research of faculty and students across all campuses."

 He noted, "The resolution is explicit that Cornell's agreement to these terms is not an admission of wrongdoing."